capGoblin/init/README.md

 ```

 Flags:
--v, --vite: Create a Vite project with React and TypeScript.
+--vite: Create a Vite project with React and TypeScript.
 --tw: To add tailwindcss to the vite app
 --shadcn: Run Shadcn UI initialization after creating the Next.js app.
 --mui: Install MUI packages after creating the Next.js app.